enxhicela/homework/README.md

 ## Human Resources Project
-This is a simple project where you can add employees.
+This is a very simple project dealing with an employee management system with classes, fields, methods, and constructors.